Alliedium/awesome-ansible/05-multiple-tasks-manjaro/README.md

-## Practice --- How to set up manjaro machines
+# How to set up manjaro machines

-1. Run the playbook:
+Please follow the steps from [Prerequisites](../README.md#prerequisites) prior to executing the commands below.

+## Run playbook

 ```
 ansible-playbook -i ./inventory/hosts.yaml -v ./playbooks/install_4server_all.yml
 ```